-When the food enters the mouth, it gets mixed with the saliva, that is produced by the salivary glands.
-The salivary glands consists of salivary amylase, which is a digestive enzyme, responsible in disintegrating starch into sugar at the pH level, 6.8.
+When the food enters the mouth, it gets mixed with saliva, which is produced by the salivary glands.
+The salivary glands consist of salivary amylase, which is a digestive enzyme responsible for disintegrating starch into sugar at a pH level of 6.8.

-This enzyme, the salivary amylase continues its action in the esophagus, but remains ineffective in the stomach as the contents turn acidic.
-This is why digestion of carbohydrates stops in the stomach.
+This enzyme, salivary amylase, continues its actions in the oesophagus but remains ineffective in the stomach as the contents turn acidic.
+This is why the digestion of carbohydrates stops in the stomach.